Studio 54 Still Looks Like the Best Club of All Time

 To compare it to another of your books, American Sports 1970: Or How We Spent the War in Vietnam, was there any political or social comment in mind with the Studio 54 work?
 Or Passing Through Eden?

-What did you feel you were capturing then?
+What did you feel you were capturing?
 Was it more a pure, mad, visual spectacle?

 Tod Papageorge’s Studio 54 is available for pre-order from Stanley Barker here.